ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Appendix

 \myparagraph{System and Environment} Our implementation relies on PyTorch and utilizes the \texttt{vllm} library for efficient inference during rollouts.
-We employed Fully Sharded Data Parallelism (FSDP) with parameter offloading to effectively distribute the model across multiple NPU devices.
-The experimental environment was configured with a maximum of 1 turn per episode (\texttt{max\_turns=1}).
+We employed Fully Sharded Data Parallelism (FSDP) with parameter offloading to effectively distribute the model across multiple H20.
+The experimental environment was configured with a maximum of 4 turns per episode (\texttt{max\_turns=4}).
 The agent interacts with an external retriever service via an HTTP API, which returns the top 3 (\texttt{topk=3}) most relevant documents for a given query.

+\myparagraph{Evaluation Dataset Statistics} We evaluate on a total of 51,713 samples.
+The breakdown is as follows: PopQA (14,267), TriviaQA (11,313), NQ (3,610), 2WikiMultiHopQA (12,576), HotpotQA (7,405), Musique (2,417), and Bamboogle (125).